open-sauced/docs/docs/features/dev-card.md

 On the front of your card, you see your profile picture, username, the number of pull requests you have created, the number of repositories you contributed to, and a graph icon that describes your activity rate.

-When you click the card, you'll see the back of your card.
-It shows more information, including your profile's picture and headline, the number of pull requests you have created, date of your first contribution on GitHub, activity rate, [PR velocity](https://docs.opensauced.pizza/welcome/glossary/#pr-velocity) rate, and a `View Profile` button that takes you to your dashboard.
+You'll see the back side of your card when you click it.
+It shows more information, including your profile's picture and headline, the number of pull requests you have created, the date of your first contribution on GitHub, activity rate, [PR velocity](https://docs.opensauced.pizza/welcome/glossary/#pr-velocity) rate, and a `View Profile` button that takes you to your dashboard.

 ![front and back sides of a dev card](../../static/img/a-dev-card.png)